MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingsocketaddress.md

 ---
 UID: NF:traceloggingprovider.TraceLoggingSocketAddress
 title: TraceLoggingSocketAddress macro (traceloggingprovider.h)
+description:
-description: A wrapper macro that provides trace logging for socket addresses.
+  TraceLogging wrapper macro that adds a field with a socket address to the event.
 helpviewer_keywords:
   [
     "TraceLoggingSocketAddress",